 Common Plumbing Problems

 One way to prevent costly repairs to your home is a regular maintenance schedule.
 Because many issues with your pipes sneak up on you, a thorough inspection is a key to catching small problems before they grow.
 Hidden leaks in sink drains or below water heaters are more than just a nuisance; over time, they can cause structural damage.
+Drainage problems are something that need to be taken care of, before any issues with sewage begin.
+Problems with sewage can be jobs that involve sewer line replacement, which can cause disruption to the home.
 Water that seeps into sheetrock or plaster contributes to mold growth.
 Porous tile or wood flooring can discolor or warp when wet.

 Routine DIY Maintenance Tasks